QUAYEMX1/WeatherInfoService/README.md

 2. **Set Up the Backend**:
    - Open the backend project in IntelliJ IDEA.
-   - Configure our application properties for the OpenWeatherMap API key.
+   - Configure your application properties for the OpenWeatherMap API key.

 3. **Run the Application**:
    - Start the backend server using the command: